-CDOT's ITS program is planning to implement new project-delivery processes to ensure technology is integrated thoughtfully.
-The program is also improving the architecture and inventory of deployed service packages for better tracking and for forecasting service impacts from device failures.
+CDOT's ITS program is planning to implement new project-delivery processes to ensure technology is integrated thoughtfully and is improving the architecture and inventory of deployed service packages for better tracking and forecasting service impacts from device failures.

 Currently, asset replacement is prioritized by age.
 In the future, replacements will be based on the reliability of the service packages that CDOT delivers and the risk of components failing, as differentiated by the function being served.